u-blox/ucxclient/IMPROVEMENTS.md

   4. Try [5] ATI9 to see device information

 COMMON OPERATIONS:
-  - WiFi: Use [8] WiFi menu to scan and connect
+  - Wi-Fi: Use [8] Wi-Fi menu to scan and connect
   - Bluetooth: Use [7] Bluetooth menu to scan devices
-  - Sockets: Use [a] Socket menu for TCP/UDP (requires WiFi)
+  - Sockets: Use [a] Socket menu for TCP/UDP (requires Wi-Fi)
   - SPS: Use [b] for Bluetooth Serial Port Service

 TIPS: